Quantized Evolution Strategies: High-precision Fine-tuning of Quantized LLMs at Low-precision Cost: Introduction

-Evaluated in the Countdown task \cite{gandhi2024stream, tinyzero}, QES significantly improves arithmetic reasoning in quantized baseline models, and does so significantly better than the state-of-the-art quantized fine tuning method QuZO.
-It therefore democratizes fine tuning, making it possible in low resource environments.
+Evaluated in two reasoning tasks and four SFT benchmarks, QES significantly improves the quantized baseline models, and does so significantly better than the state-of-the-art quantized fine-tuning method QuZO.
+It therefore democratizes fine-tuning, making it possible in low resource environments.
 The results also suggest a new avenue for scaling LLMs in the future by including more quantized parameters in the same amount of memory.